| | Meatpaper FIVE

 waistbands and bite it, transferring it from one person’s

+mouth to another.
 When Andrew and I walked into the

 show, we couldn’t